 Released in 2016, Arkham Horror: The Card Game has been a firm favourite of mine since I first ventured into that mysterious town.
 Its mix of cooperative gameplay, deckbuilding and RPG like elements was a unique package and a refreshing take on the Arkham experience.
 I’ve covered Arkham Horror: The Card Game a lot over the last couple of years from reviews of the core and deluxe boxes to diving into the mechanics of each scenario in my Beyond the Veil series.

-The game is now approaching it’s fifth cycle of cards, that is a lot of content and it can feel overwhelming if you are coming to the game for the first time!
+The game is now approaching it’s sixth cycle of cards, that is a lot of content and it can feel overwhelming if you are coming to the game for the first time!
 As such, I thought it might be time to write a guide for new players as well as for people who haven’t kept up with everything that is going on.
 So let’s take a long, hard look at what Arkham Horror: The Card Game is, what has been released, and how you should approach getting into it if you aren’t sure where to start.

 It’s not the destination, it’s the journey